alexcpn/transformer_learn/README.md

 ## Fine-tuning further with QA

 The idea is to use this model as base for further fine tuning.
-Further fine-tuning is done by extracting some relevant medical terms using NER (NLTK lib) and then extracting the sentences in the text containing the selected entities, and some n follwoing sentences
+Further fine-tuning is done by extracting some relevant medical terms using NER (NLTK lib) and then extracting the sentences in the text containing the selected  entities, and some n following sentences

-An example of such a model is './test9-t5/t5-base-trained-medical-epoch-50-2023-03-27 19:44:17.137498'
+An example of such a model is './test10-t5/t5-base-trained-medical-epoch-50-2023-03-28 11:48:52.750335'

 Script - `t5_train_model_qa.py`
 Note - Since the (tokenized) lengths of different lengths are different, tokenization with pad to the largest in the batch was used.
 However the attention mask need to be set to zero for the padded tokens.
 That was missed //todo